 - To produce reports and returns for funding agencies, government departments and public bodies and to facilitate student and graduate participation in national surveys where the University is required to do so

 - To offer replacement award certificates, results transcripts, degree verifications, course syllabus breakdowns and references

 - To support the verification of awards conferred by the University

 It is necessary for the University to process your personal data in order to fulfil all aspects of our contract with you

 - To facilitate Graduation ceremonies.
 For more information on how personal data is processed for Graduation, please see here

-- To offer 1:1 coaching, job search support and internship opportunities through the University's Careers and Employability Service's graduate support programme
+- To offer 1:1 coaching, job search support and internship opportunities through the University's Student and graduate employability service's graduate support programme

 - To offer enterprise start-up advice and support, and business incubation space, through the University's Enterprise team.